amogh7joshi/engagement-detection/README.md

 4. Run the `preprocess.sh` script.
 It may take a couple of minutes.

 For more information, visit the `data` subdirectory.

+The other tools in the Makefile are for convenience purposes only when committing to this repository, in addition to the `editconstant.sh` script.
+Do not use them unless you are commiting to your own repository.

 The `info.json` file contains the relevant locations of the cascade classifiers and DNN model files.
 You can replace the current locations with those on your computer.